munificent/craftinginterpreters/book/classes.md

 ^code resolver-initializer-type (1 before, 1 after)

-We check that field and make it an error to have a return statement with a value inside an `init()` method:
+When we later resolve a return statement, we check that field and make it an error to return a value inside an `init()` method:

 ^code return-in-initializer (1 before, 1 after)